ErpNetDocs/tech/modules/logistics/wms/wms-worker/reconcile.md

 # WMS Worker - Reconcile Menu

 The Reconcile menu allows you to make a comparison between the quantity of the product counted by the employees and the expected availability.
-The comparison is performed by Lots and Serial numbers, and the final records for any discrepancies are saved when the **Finish** button is clicked.
+The final records for any discrepancies are saved when the **Finish** button is clicked.

 ## Reconcile by Location or Logistic Unit (LUN)